-Danube River Ferry Service – starting summer 2012, a new passenger boat service will be available in Budapest between Újpest and Millenniumi Városközpont.
-The route will provide a beautiful commute for locals as well as a great way to get around and see the city from the Danube for visitors.
+Danube River Ferry Service – since the summer of 2012, a new passenger boat service is available in Budapest between Újpest and Millenniumi Városközpont.
+The route provides a beautiful commute for locals as well as a great way to get around and see the city from the Danube for visitors.

 Riverboats – from May to September, the Budapest Transport Company (BKV) also operates riverboats between Boráros tér and Pünkösdfürdő, with stops including Petőfi tér, Batthiány tér, Jászai Mari tér, Margaret Island and Rómaifürdő.
 Boats depart approximately every hour and a half between 8 am and 8 pm.
 Ticket prices range from HUF 250 to HUF 1,000.